ironhack-labs/lab-intro-node/README.md

 ### Running the tests

-Run the tests with Mocha is super easy, you just have to run `npm test`.
+Running the tests with Mocha is super easy, you just have to run `npm test`.
 Before you run this command, make sure you navigate to the `starter-code`.

 ```
 $ npm test